colmap/colmap/doc/database.rst

 The detected keypoints are stored as row-major `float32` binary blobs, where the first two columns are the X and Y locations in the image, respectively.
 COLMAP uses the convention that the upper left image corner has coordinate `(0, 0)` and the center of the upper left most pixel has coordinate `(0.5, 0.5)`.
-The third column is the scale and the fourth column the orientation of the feature.
-COLMAP uses the scale to order features in preemptive matching.
+If the keypoints have 4 columns, then the feature geometry is a similarity and the third column is the scale and the fourth column the orientation of the feature (according to SIFT conventions).
+If the keypoints have 6 columns, then the feature geometry is an affinity and the last 4 columns encode its affine shape (see ``src/feature/types.h`` for details).

 The extracted descriptors are stored as row-major `uint8` binary blobs, where each row describes the feature appearance of the corresponding entry in the